dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

 Once an object in the finalization queue has been finalized, it typically becomes available for reclamation by the garbage collector.
-Because it has been taken off the garbage collector’s finalization register, it will not be queued up for finalization again.
+Because it has been taken off the garbage collector's finalization register, it will not be queued up for finalization again.

 .. note:: There are exceptions to this rule; see `The effects of